nextflow-io/nextflow/docs/process.rst

     }

-Simply replace in the above script ``dockerbox:tag`` with the Docker container name you want to use.
+Simply replace in the above script ``dockerbox:tag`` with the Docker image name you want to use.

 .. tip:: This can be very useful to execute your scripts into a replicable self-contained environment or to deploy your pipeline in the cloud.